Updated: Feb 2

 Did you know there are different types of editing services that help you take a manuscript from rough draft to ready-for-publication?🖋️

 Jessica Suggs Marketing is pleased to provide all the above services in customizable packages to fit your unique writing project.

 📚Dust off that manuscript and let's get it published!

-👉 Download our - FREE WRITER'S STARTER KIT - to get the process started!
+👉 Check out THE WRITER'S STARTER KIT - to get the process started!